torch2424/wasmboy/README.md

 # Contributing

 Feel free to fork and submit PRs!
+Opening an issue is reccomended before starting any development, as a discussion would be nice on the idea / feature before writing code.
 Any help is much appreciated, and would be a ton of fun!

 ### Installation